 If I hadn’t needed to kill time during the two weeks before November 1, I would never have taken the time to sketch out each scene.
 However, the time invested in this activity paid off handsomely.
 Each day, when I found time to write, I didn’t waste time deciding what to write.
 I didn’t waste time writing scenes that I’d later discard.
 I spent my time productively.

 Does that mean I blindly executed each scene as described?
 Not on your life.
 I thought of better ideas along the way.
+(See my article describing the steps I take before writing scenes: Visualize Scene Like a Master.)
 My characters did things I hadn’t anticipated.
 I inserted new scenes.
 I deleted other scenes.
 However, I stuck to the high-level plan.
 The major turning points of the story stayed in place.

 Personally, I constantly search for new writing tips and techniques.
 I attend conferences and workshops.
 I talk to other writers.
 When I find something that appeals to me, I try it out.
 If it works, I keep it.